Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 - All func_ and field_ to be replaced
 - RESET in the end of trigger messages is not applied sometimes in 1.21
 - Total profit 0
+- WTF is this lagging after 1-2 hours in lobby, is it from /feesh?